RoyalNordics/RoyalNordics/UPDATES.md

 ### March 26, 2025 - Cline
 - Fixed Render deployment issues:
-  - Reverted back to using `type: web` service in render.yaml
-  - Updated start command to use absolute path: `cd $PWD && npx http-server build -c-1`
+  - Updated render.yaml to use `runtime: static` with `type: web`
-  - Configured proper routes for the web service
-  - Used npx to ensure http-server runs correctly in the Render environment
+  - Set staticPublishPath to ./build to serve the built files
+  - Added explicit Node.js version (18.x) to ensure compatibility
   - Fixed HTML syntax issues in the build process by updating the build script to use `cat` instead of `cp` for index.html
+  - Verified that the build works correctly locally
 - Deployment status: Pending verification at https://royalnordics.onrender.com

 ## How to Use This File